alikaz3mi/jira-telegram-bot/docs/synth_pm_documentation.md

 ### Google Sheets Setup

 1. Create a Google Sheets document with the required columns
-2. Name the worksheet as configured in settings (default: "ParsChat Features")
+2. Name the worksheet as configured in settings (default: "developer Features")
 3. Ensure the service account has edit permissions on the sheet
 4. Set up the header row with Persian/English column names as specified

 ### Jira Setup

-1. Ensure both **PM Board** and **PARSCHAT** projects exist in Jira
+1. Ensure both **PM Board** and **Developer** projects exist in Jira
 2. Configure appropriate statuses, priorities, and workflows for both boards
 3. Set up webhooks to point to your API endpoint for bidirectional sync
-4. Configure issue linking between PM Board and PARSCHAT boards
+4. Configure issue linking between PM Board and Developer boards

 ### Telegram Setup